Changissnz/nu_merchant_principal/README.md

 from the perspective/s of the "alliance" to that of the "alliance" factor.
 There is a game in play here.
-It is called the Game of Sliding Alliances, to be elaborated on after some discussion on pertinent concepts.
+It is called the Game of Sliding Alliances, to be elaborated on after some mention on pertinent variables.
 The "alliance" factor does not have to stay connected to one single node during a duration.
 There are a few big tenets in the decision for one to accept the inviting connection from another.
-These tenets do rest in the realm of pragmatism; as an aside, the heart and soul really knows no bound in expression from a statistical observation.
+These tenets do rest in the realm of pragmatism; as an aside, the heart and soul really know no bound in expression from a statistical observation.
 The tenets are
 - initial,median,potential gains as measurements of the prospective connection's functionality,